 Jasmine's face-framing balayage streaks look amazing styled into beachy curls.

-Even VB can't get enough of the balayage trend, having recently stepped out with freshly dyed, caramel locks.
+Even VB can't get enough of the balayage trend with caramel locks.

 If you're worried about how balayage might look with a full fringe, you can just stick to lengths and avoid your fringe completely.
 It's all low-maintenance.